Warren Hastings: Governor-General

-The Regulating Act of 1773 brought the presidencies of Madras and Bombay under Bengal's control.
-It raised Hastings from Governor to the new post of Governor-General, but limited his power by making the Governor-General one member of a five-man Supreme Council.
+The Regulating Act 1773 brought the presidencies of Madras and Bombay under Bengal's control.
+It raised Hastings from Governor to the new post of Governor-General, but limited his power by making the governor-general one member of a five-man Supreme Council.
 This was so confusingly structured that it was difficult to tell what constitutional position Hastings actually held.